Made In Texas by Texans

 Brought to you by QuickBurst & Friends

-ProCast comes as a mix kit and sells for $35.00 per kit.
+ProCast comes as a 14 or 28 gram mix kit, the 12 gram kit sells for $35.00 per kit and the 28 gram kit sells for $65.00.
 ProCast can not be shipped internationally.
-The kit ships Continental US Only, USPS ORM-D Surface Only.
+The kit ships Continental US Only, USPS Limited Quantity.
 There are no HazMat Fees.

 Please Read All Of The Information Available located on The ProCast Data Page.